Bwillia13x/Nexus/NEXUSAI_DEVELOPMENT_ROADMAP.md

-# NexusAI Development Roadmap 2025-2026
+# PrairieSignal Development Roadmap 2025-2026

 ## Executive Summary

-NexusAI has a solid foundation as a Calgary-based AI consulting website with a modern Next.js 15 architecture.
+PrairieSignal has a solid foundation as a Calgary-based AI consulting website with a modern Next.js 15 architecture.
 This roadmap transforms it from a "good foundation" to a "market-leading AI consulting platform" through three strategic phases focusing on trust-building, lead generation, and market dominance.

 **Current State**: Professional codebase with core business functionality **Target State**: Comprehensive lead generation and conversion optimization platform